Dqrshan/discord-debug/README.md

 ## Notes

 -   This repository is inspired by [wonderlandpark/dokdo](https://github.com/wonderlandpark/dokdo).
-All credits goes to dokdo.
--   Please make sure to star dokdo before you star this repository!

 -   This repository will receive its own features, may it be in dokdo or not.

 ---